 I am going to use a zipper of the same color as the skirt.
 The zipper is longer than necessary, but I will trim it later.
-In order for the zipper to be stitched exactly along the seam line, it is necessary to determine the spacing between the edge of the zipper tape and the edge of center back seam allowances.
+In order for the zipper to be stitched exactly along the seam line, it is necessary to determine the spacing between the edge of the zipper tape and the edge of the center back seam allowances.

-For this I am marking the stitch location on both sides, also the length of the zipper opening.
+For this, I am marking the stitch location on both sides, also the length of the zipper opening.
 The seam allowances are ⅝ inch for zipper insertion.
 I have to make sure that the seam allowances are uniform throughout the zipper opening.

-Now I am going to use the double sided adhesive tape (Wonder tape) that will secure the zipper during stitching.
+Now I am going to use the double-sided adhesive tape (Wonder tape) that will secure the zipper during stitching.

 Open the zipper and position it right side down on the fabric.
 Align the teeth with the seamline ( it’s ⅝ in).
-First, I will attach the zipper temporarily with one pin in one point and mark the place where the zipper tape ends (about ¼ in).
+First, I will attach the zipper temporarily with one pin at one point and mark the place where the zipper tape ends (about ¼ in).
 Then I will set the adhesive tape as close to that mark as possible, keeping it parallel to the fabric edge.

 I place the Wonder tape on the other side of the seam at the same distance from the material’s edge as the first side.
 I did not find it necessary to mark the distance here, it is quite easy to place the second strip of tape since the two strips are close to each other.